 The traditional Greek briami is definitely a summer dish and there is a good reason for that.
 One important ingredient is tomato and peak tomato season is in summer, particularly in late August when tomatoes are incredibly sweet.

 Even though the traditional versions include more or less specific summer vegetables, feel free to skip some of them or add others.
-However, I advise you to start with a basic version (why to change something that already works for centuries, right?) and then do your swaps until you find the perfect Mediterranean roasted vegetables for you and your family.
+However, I advise you to start with a basic version (why change something that already works for centuries, right?) and then do your swaps until you find the perfect Mediterranean roasted vegetables for you and your family.
 For example, I always add carrots because I really like their sweetness, etc.

 I strongly recommend making this dish all year long as a delicious alternative way to the boring, bland roasted veggies.
 Last winter, I found out how delicious sweet potato is in a wintery version of briami and this addition was really exciting and a fantastic way to serve sweet potato to my family.